lvnilesh/i3config/README.md

 - Install [Cubic](https://launchpad.net/cubic).
 - Download the latest LTS version of Ubuntu from [their website](https://ubuntu.com).
 - Launch Cubic
-- Install git onto the distribution with `apt install git`
+- Install git onto the distribution with `sudo pacman -S install git`
-- Clone this repository with `git clone https://github.com/mrbeebenson/dotfiles`
+- Clone this repository with `git clone https://github.com/lvnilesh/i3config`
-- Run this command: `cd ~/dotfiles && bash distro_script.sh`
+- Run this command: `cd ~/i3config && bash distro_script.sh`

-- You will be required to modify the i3 configuration file in `~/.config/i3/config`, as well as the i3blocks configuration file in `~/.config/i3/i3blocks.conf` so that the directories point to your home directory rather than "mrbeebenson".
+- You will be required to modify the i3 configuration file in `~/.config/i3/config`, as well as the i3blocks configuration file in `~/.config/i3/i3blocks.conf` so that the directories point to your home directory rather than "cloudgenius".

 </div>